Accretion Variability as a Guide to Stellar Mass Assembly: SETTING THE SCENE FOR STUDIES OF MASS ASSEMBLY

-Given the fundamental stellar parameters of $M_*$ and $R_*$, and the evolution of the mass in time under the influence of disk accretion, $\dot M_{\rm acc}$, the resulting system luminosity $L = L_{\rm phot} + L_{\rm acc}$ also evolves in time.
+assuming that all accretion energy is radiated away.
+Clearly, this quantity evolves in time.
 A central theme of our discussion is thus: ``How do stars acquire the masses we believe they have, on timescales corresponding to the ages we believe they are, with the luminosities at which they are observed?''
 In order to address this question, we need to consider what variables actually matter, and then consider how we can constrain them and their evolution through observables.

 From the equation above we have radiative parameters such as $L_{\rm phot}$ and $L_{\rm acc}$, which relate to the observables.
-We also have the stellar parameters $M_*$ and $R_*$.
 Although important in determining $L_{\rm acc}$, the factor $M_*/R_*$ varies by only factors of several as a function of $M_*$, as well as over time during the late protostellar and early pre-main sequence evolutionary phases.
 Furthermore, for protostars we are generally in a position of not having good estimates of $M_*$, $R_*$, or $M_*/R_*$ beyond reasonable assumptions.
 So although these variables do change on long timescales as a result of accretion, and in the case of $R_*$ also normal pre-main sequence contraction, they are not our focus here.

-The disk property $\dot M_{\rm acc}$ is key, with other disk parameters such as $M_{\rm disk}$ and $R_{\rm disk}$ also of clear importance for understanding the mass reservoir that is available for accretion.
+The disk property $\dot M_{\rm acc}$ is key, with other disk parameters such as its mass $M_{\rm disk}$ and radius $R_{\rm disk}$ also of clear importance for understanding the mass reservoir that is available for accretion.
 There is no a priori reason to expect that the disk efficiently processes accreting material, either that falling in from an envelope \citep{kuffmeier18}, or that moving radially inward due to viscous accretion {and other disk instabilities} \citep{bai11}.
 The potential mismatch \citep[as observed, for example, between envelope infall and disk accretion rates by][]{kospal17b} suggests that instabilities are to be expected.
 They could be regularly occurring and possibly periodic, or irregularly occurring as discrete episodic events \citep{armitage15}.